 Donald Trump thinks he has the solution to what's shaping up to be one of California's worst fire seasons ever: Just add water.

-It's not enough for someone with no experience or credentials in wildland firefighting OR environmental policy to tweet about it: The Commerce Department has just put the National Marine Fisheries Service in control of California's water supplies, cutting the California Department of Fish and Wildlife out of the picture.
+It's shouldn't be enough for someone with no experience or credentials in wildland firefighting OR environmental policy to tweet about it.
+But the Commerce Department listened to Trump and put the National Marine Fisheries Service in control of California's water supplies, cutting the California Department of Fish and Wildlife out of the picture.

-The agency says: "American lives and property are at stake and swift action is needed."
+The agency said that, "American lives and property are at stake and swift action is needed."

-All this move does is undermine the Endangered Species Act and its protections for numerous California species that rely on rivers, streams, and other waterways — and it opens the door to diverting the water that should belong to the environment by right to Central Valley farmers, who aren't doing anything to fight fires, but have long complained that they need more water.
+Instead of helping California's wildfires, Trump's move simply undermines the Endangered Species Act and its protections for numerous California species that rely on rivers, streams, and other waterways.
+It also opens the door to diverting the water that should belong to the environment by right to Central Valley farmers, who tend to support Trump and who have long complained that they need more water.

 Secretary of Commerce Wilbur Ross needs to call off this unnecessary directive.
 It won't help California fight wildfires, and it undermines the state's already fraught, complex water policy.